sefinek/geoip-lite2/README.md

 ## 📑 Introduction
-MaxMind provides a set of data files for IP to Geo mapping along with opensource libraries to parse and lookup these data files.
+MaxMind provides a set of data files for IP to Geo mapping along with OpenSource libraries to parse and lookup these data files.
 One would typically write a wrapper around their C API to get access to this data in other languages (like JavaScript).

 GeoIP-Lite instead attempts to be a fully native JavaScript library.
 A converter script converts the CSV files from MaxMind into